vmware/load-balancer-and-ingress-services-for-kubernetes/docs/faq.md

 AKO follows hostname based sharding to sync multiple ingresses with same hostname to a single virtual service.
 When an ingress object is created with multiple hostnames, AKO generates an md5 hash using the hostname and the Shard VS number.
 This uniquely maps an FQDN to a given Shared VS and avoids DNS conflicts.
 During initial clean bootup, if the Shared VS does not exist in Avi - AKO creates the same and then patches the ingress FQDN to it either in the form of a pool (for insecure routes) or in the form of an SNI child virtual service (in case of secure routes).

 The Shared VSes aren't deleted if all the FQDNs mapped to it are removed from Kubernetes.
-However, if the user wants AKO to delete unused shared VSes then the user has to:
+However, if the user wants AKO to delete unused shared VSes then they have do either of the following:
-1. set the deleteConfig as "true" in the configmap of AKO, which would evaluate the VS and delete it appropriately.
+1. set the deleteConfig to `true` in the configmap of AKO, which would evaluate the VS and delete it appropriately.
 2. reboot the AKO.

 In both cases mentioned above, the shared VS VIPs are retained to regain the same FQDN to VS VIP mapping.
 To delete the retained shared VS VIPs, the user has to manually delete them from the controller UI or shell.